skumar221/XNATSlicer/README.md

 Features
 ----
-* Visualize XNAT image folders in Slicer.
+* Visualize XNAT data in Slicer.
-* Create and manipulate Slicer scenes hosted on XNAT using both Slicer data and XNAT data.
+* Create, save and change Slicer scenes entirely from XNAT.
-* Toggle and customize XNAT metadata for interaction.
+* Toggle and customize XNAT metadata.
 * Create new projects, subjects and experiments on the fly.